 Here’s a general overview of the process:

-Meet the eligibility requirements: To file for a joint divorce in Ontario, you and your spouse must meet certain eligibility requirements, including that you have been separated for at least one year and that at least one of you has lived in Ontario for at least one year.
+Meet the Eligibility Requirements: Ensure you and your spouse meet the necessary eligibility criteria, including a separation period of at least one year and residency in Ontario for at least one year.

-• Complete the required forms: You’ll need to complete the following forms:
+Complete the Required Forms: You’ll need to complete several forms:

-• Marriage Certificate: If you don’t have the certificate, you will have to give reasons why in your Form 36 Affidavit for divorce.
-A certified translation would be required if the marriage certificate is not in English or French
+- Marriage Certificate: If you do not have your marriage certificate, you must provide reasons in your Form 36 Affidavit.
+A certified translation is required if the certificate is not in English or French.

-• Form 35.1: Affidavit in Support of Claim for Custody or Access completed and signed by the spouse who is requesting child custody or access.
-The affidavit should be notarized.
+- Form 35.1: Affidavit in Support of Claim for Custody or Access: Completed and signed by the spouse requesting child custody or access, this affidavit must be notarized.

-• Form 13: Financial Statement (Support Claims) completed by the spouse.
-The affidavit should be notarized.
+- Form 13: Financial Statement (Support Claims): This form, completed by the spouse, must be notarized.

-• File the forms with the court: Once you’ve completed the forms, you’ll need to file them with the court.
-Filing an application for a joint divorce in Ontario can now be done online
+File the Forms with the Court: Once completed, file the forms with the court.
+Applications for a joint divorce in Ontario can now be filed online.

-• Wait for the divorce to be granted: Once you’ve filed the forms, you’ll need to wait for the court to grant your divorce.
+Wait for the Divorce to Be Granted: After filing, wait for the court to grant your divorce.
 This typically takes about 60 to 90 days.
-The divorce is considered final after 31 days from the date of being granted.
+The divorce is considered final 31 days after being granted.

-• Obtain a Divorce Certificate: Once your divorce has been granted and 31 days have passed you can obtain a Divorce Certificate from the court where your Divorce Order was made.
-The fee for the service is $24.00.
+Obtain a Divorce Certificate: Once your divorce has been granted and 31 days have passed, you can obtain a Divorce Certificate from the court where your Divorce Order was made.
+The fee for this service is $24.00.

 Read More Here